MarkPearlCoZa/manager_readme/README.md

 I would love to do weekly one-on-ones with all my direct reports but because how the academy is structured and the number of direct reports this is simply not feasible.

 Realistically with many of you I will have a one-on-ones once a quarter.
 I know that isn't ideal.
-To counter this we've tried to find the best mentors possible for you and I expect you to be having weekly one-on-ones with them, if this isn't happening let me know.
+To counter this I've tried to find the best mentors possible for you and I expect you to be having weekly one-on-ones with them, if this isn't happening let me know.

-One-on-ones are for you.
+When we have one-on-ones they are for you.
 I want you to drive the agenda around what's on your mind, what you feel is succeeding, what you are challenged by and above all how I can help you.
 I'll ask questions to help discover more when we have them.

 If you work in the same city as me I prefer to do one-on-ones in person, so if you need to work from home on a day we're scheduled for a one-on-one please let me know so we can reschedule it.